E-commerce

 What is a good checkout conversion rate?

 There is no universal number.
-The best benchmark is your historical data segmented by device, country, traffic source, and customer type.
-Benchmarks are useful for direction, but they do not replace your context.
+The right benchmark is your history segmented by device, country, traffic source, and customer type.
+Benchmarks are helpful, but they do not replace your context.

 Should you offer guest checkout?

 In the vast majority of cases, yes.
-Forcing account creation before a first purchase adds avoidable friction.
+Forcing account creation before the first purchase adds avoidable friction.
 Account creation can be offered after the order.

 What should be optimized first: payments or forms?